XTCooper11/Ludas/README.md

 ### Scripting

 * ✅ Write your games entirely in Python
-* ✅ No external editor required — bring your own IDE
+* ✅ No external editor required — BYOIDE (bring your own IDE)

 ---